FAQs, tips and tricks to help you plan your bicycle ride around the world.

 This is a big question.
 But basically extreme culture shock.
 I finally saw my own country with the objectivity of a foreigner, including all the good and bad.
-I didn’t feel I had a place to stand anymore in this culture that is materialistic and lacking community and offering happiness in a bottle at every turn.
+I didn’t feel I had a place to stand anymore in this culture that is materialistic and lacks community and offers happiness in a bottle at every turn.

 What did you learn?

-The longer answer is that I finally did discover that meaning to life and happiness.
-In part, I learned to that I create my own life and am responsible for my own emotions.
+The longer answer is that I finally did discover the meaning of life and happiness.
+In part, I learned that I create my own life and am responsible for my own emotions.
 On a deeper level, I discovered that we are all the same.
 That sounds cliché until you have the experience.
 An excerpt from my book describing my greatest discovery:

 How do I ride a bicycle around the world?